I quit a well-paying job over 20 years ago thinking that it would be easy to make a living in my own business.

 Or you may have a special product that you can make and sell.

 In a digital world, your customers could be anywhere, provided you can reach out to them online.
 That’s where improving your digital marketing skills comes in.
-I will be covering these in a bit more detail below and in other articles.

 Once you are clear on your product, solution or service you want to sell, the next thing is to identify who may want the product.
 What would they be willing to pay for it?